Long-term academic research with practical application for optimal newborn care

 - Mentoring (fee $200US) directly with Jill Bergman (or other Mentors) via email, WhatsApp and Zoom happens:

 - If needed, after the workshop to answer questions to help you get started

 - As you complete births, start to email forms in for review and discussion.
-(This is an iterative process where you attend a birth, get feedback, apply what you learn to the next birth.)
+(This is an iterative process where you attend a birth, get feedback, then apply what you learn to the next birth.)
 This will enhance your learning each birth and assure you know confidently how to apply all concepts well.

 - After you support five (or more if requested) births and complete client forms, write a half-page summary of your experience

-- Pay a one-time $30US NINO Academy fee
+- Pay a one-time $30US NINO Academy fee and take the exam

 - Receive your Certificate and official badge as an internationally-recognized Certified Kangaroula